DexMV: Imitation Learning for Dexterous Manipulation from Human Videos: Related Work

-\textbf{Imitation Learning from Human Demonstrations.} Imitation learning from expert demonstrations has shown promising results in improving the sample efficiency over RL.
-The way to perform imitation learning is not limited to behavior cloning~\cite{Pomerleau1989, Bain1995, ross2010efficient, Bojarski2016, Torabi2018b}, but also via inverse reinforcement learning (IRL)~\cite{Russell1998, Ng2000, Abbeel2004, Ho2016, Fu2017, Aytar2018, Torabi2018g, Liu2020} and augmenting the RL training data with demonstrations~\cite{Peters2008, Duan2016, Vevcerik2017, Rajeswaran2018, radosavovic2020state}.
-For example, Rajeswaran \etal~\cite{Rajeswaran2018} propose to incorporate demonstrations with on-policy RL with an auxiliary term.
-However, all these approaches rely on expert demonstrations in state space collected using expert policies or VR, which is not scalable and generalizable to complex tasks.
+\textbf{Imitation Learning from Human Demonstrations.} Imitation learning is a promising paradigm for robot learning.
+It is not limited to behavior cloning~\cite{Pomerleau1989,Bain1995,ross2010efficient,Bojarski2016,Torabi2018b} and inverse reinforcement learning ~\cite{Russell1998,Ng2000,Abbeel2004,Ho2016,Fu2017,Aytar2018,Torabi2018g,Liu2020}, but also augmenting the RL training with demonstrations~\cite{Peters2008,Duan2016,Vevcerik2017,Rajeswaran2018,radosavovic2020state}.
+For example, Rajeswaran \etal~\cite{Rajeswaran2018} propose to incorporate demonstrations with on-policy RL.
+However, all these approaches rely on expert demonstrations collected using expert policies or VR, which is not scalable and generalizable to complex tasks.
 In fact, it is shown in~\cite{radosavovic2020state} that RL can achieve similar performance and sample efficiency with or without the demonstrations in most dexterous manipulation tasks in~\cite{Rajeswaran2018} besides \emph{relocate}.
-To conquer this problem, researchers have recently looked into imitation learning and RL with videos~\cite{schmeckpeper2019learning,chang2020semantic,schmeckpeper2020reinforcement,shao2020concept,song2020grasping,young2020visual}.
-For example, Schmeckpeper \etal~\cite{schmeckpeper2020reinforcement} collect human videos on manipulation tasks for scaling up learning.
-However, the tasks are relatively simple (e.g., pushing a block) with a 2-jaw parallel gripper.
+Going beyond a VR setup, researchers have recently explored imitation learning and RL with videos~\cite{schmeckpeper2019learning,chang2020semantic,schmeckpeper2020reinforcement,shao2020concept,song2020grasping,young2020visual}.
+However, all tasks are relatively simple (e.g., pushing a block) with a parallel gripper.
 In this paper, we propose new challenging dexterous manipulation tasks.
-Under these tasks, we show accurate 3D pose estimation becomes necessary for providing demonstrations that largely improve imitation learning performance while using RL alone fails to solve these tasks.
+We leverage pose estimation for providing demonstrations that largely improve imitation learning performance, while RL alone fails to solve these tasks.